 The policy describes the roles and responsibilities of staff groups, outlines key principles and signposts step by step guidance for completing the medicines reconciliation processes.

 3. Scope

-This policy applies to all clinical areas within the hospital environment which admit and discharge in-patients and to all NHSGGC healthcare professionals working within these areas.
+This policy applies to all clinical areas within NHSGGC hospital environments which admit and discharge in-patients and to all NHSGGC healthcare professionals working within these areas.

 4. Responsibilities